 The laser therapy works by targeting only diseased gum, which it discerns by the color.
 Diseased gums are darker than healthy gums.
 The laser is then used to agitate the healthy tissue, encouraging it to reattach to the bone.

-Due to the ability of the laser to target and remove only diseased tissue, Dr. Fateh are able to help restore you to health with no post-operative pain and fewer side effects and risks than traditional surgery.
+Due to the ability of the laser to target and remove only diseased tissue, Drs.
+Fateh and Sanz are able to help restore you to health with no post-operative pain and fewer side effects and risks than traditional surgery.
 This is in conjunction with a detailed homecare program that is described below.